GDSC-RememberMe/RememberAI/README.md

 ![Untitled (1)](https://user-images.githubusercontent.com/83996346/229000387-d5ca2150-2451-4d6a-9e15-3c3a662603e6.png)

 Til now, the RememberAI is only fitted in Korean.
 Soon, we will update the model to gather English Events even without Event Description!
+Soon, the Q&A based on memories wil be meet you!